sciosci/mamorx-review-system/Mamorx/MAMORX/figure_critic_rpc/README.md

 ##

-<mark>Some additional dependencies for setting up the server</mark>
+<strong>Some additional dependencies for setting up the server</strong>.
 ##
 torch \
 transformers  \